apache/airflow/BREEZE.rst

 Building the images
 -------------------

-You can manually trigger building of the local images using:
+You can manually trigger building of all local images using:

 .. code-block::